Icelandic moss plant. For the cardiovascular system. Use for cough

 • gum;

-• trace elements - iron, magnesium, iodine and others.
+• microelements – iron, magnesium, iodine and others.

 The most valuable components of cetraria are usnic and other organic acids, which exhibit powerful antimicrobial properties.
-For this plant is so appreciated folk healers and is even used in the manufacture of pharmaceutical medicines.
-Vitamins and trace elements increase human immunity, help strengthen the body.
+This plant is so prized for folk healers and is even used in the manufacture of pharmaceutical medicines.
+Vitamins and microelements increase human immunity and help strengthen the body.

 The most valuable components of cetraria are usnic and other organic acids, which exhibit powerful antimicrobial properties.

-The mucus in the composition of the grass envelops the mucosa internal organs digestion, thereby relieving pain.
+The mucus in the herb envelops the mucous membrane internal organs digestion, thereby relieving pain.

 The benefits of cetraria are due to the following healing properties: